ywang9166/summative/README.md

-# Summative
+# Summative Assignment Overview

-This report conducts a comprehensive data analytics and modelling exercise using the Lending Club loan dataset to investigate factors influencing interest rate determination.
+This python code was for a data analytics and modelling assignment using the Lending Club loan dataset to investigate factors influencing interest rate determination.
 The report is divided into four parts.

 Part A